Nuclear power in Japan: Geological surveys

 The standard of geological survey work in Japan is another area causing concern.
 In 2008 Taku Komatsubara, a geologist at the National Institute of Advanced Industrial Science and Technology alleged that the presence of active faults was deliberately ignored when surveys of potential new power plant sites were undertaken, a view supported by a former topographer.
 Takashi Nakata, a seismologist from the Hiroshima Institute of Technology has made similar allegations and suggests that conflicts of interest between the Japanese nuclear industry and the regulators contribute to the problem.

 A 2011 Natural Resources Defense Council report that evaluated the seismic hazard to reactors worldwide, as determined by the Global Seismic Hazard Assessment Program data, placed 35 of Japan's reactors in the group of 48 reactors worldwide in very high and high seismic hazard areas.

 Nuclear power plants

-As of January 2022 there are 33 operable reactors in Japan, of which 10 reactors are currently operating.
-Additionally, 7 reactors have been approved for restart and further 8 have restart applications under review.
+As of January 2022 there are 33 operable reactors in Japan, of which 12 reactors are currently operating.
+Additionally, 5 reactors have been approved for restart and further 8 have restart applications under review.

-On 6 May 2011, then Prime Minister Naoto Kan requested the Hamaoka Nuclear Power Plant be shut down as an earthquake of magnitude 8.0 or higher is estimated 87% likely to hit the area within the next 30 years.
-Kan wanted to avoid a possible repeat of the Fukushima nuclear disaster.
-On 9 May 2011, Chubu Electric decided to comply with the government's request.
-In July 2011, a mayor in Shizuoka Prefecture and a group of residents filed a lawsuit seeking the decommissioning of the reactors at the Hamaoka nuclear power plant permanently.

-In April 2014, Reuters reported that Prime Minister Shinzo Abe favours restarting nuclear plants, but that its analysis suggests that only about one-third to two-thirds of reactors will be in a technical and economic position to restart.

-In April 2017 the Nuclear Regulation Authority approved plans to decommission the Genkai 1, Mihama 1 and 2, Shimane 1, and Tsuruga 1 reactors.